vi-bulchandani/smart-lab/Flutter application/src/face_recognition_app/README.md

 # face_recognition_app

 A Flutter application to set up the facial recognition, see the environment sensing data, update temperature preferences and see the person count and entry logs.
+To run the app, simply download and install one of the two apk files provided on your Android phone.

 ## Source files